Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

 What's So Great About the Recipe?

-Ingredients For the Masala Chaas Recipe
+Ingredients For the Masala Buttermilk Recipe

 See recipe card for quantities.